The Worst Breakfast Foods You Should Never Start Your Day With

 Who would've thought that a little squeeze of jam or a little smear of ketchup could damage the value of your meal?
 When it comes to dieting, many condiments aren't very flat-belly-friendly.

 Heinz Tomato Ketchup

 When it comes to ketchup, Heinz Classic is not the way to go.
-It’s definitely worth the extra dollars to buying organic ketchup instead.
-Not only is the typical ketchup higher in calories and chemicals but, research shows that organically-grown tomatoes produce 50% more cancer-fighting lycopene.
+Not only is the typical ketchup higher in calories and chemicals but, research shows that organically-grown tomatoes produce more cancer-fighting lycopene, vitamin C, and other free-radical fighting antioxidants.
 And after our blind ketchup taste test, we realized it tastes better too!